fvmformal/fvm/doc/sphinx/source/firstexample.rst

    Make sure you have the FVM installed and the ``venv``, if needed, activated.
    See the :ref:`installation` section for details.

-Since we don't have written any properties, we will just see the results of running the automated tools over our design.
+Since we haven't written any properties, we will just see the results of running the automated tools over our design.
 For each of the FVM steps you will see any warnings and errors given by the relevant tool and a summary of the step.
 After all the steps run you will see a final summary that will look like